Veterans in bankruptcy face enough challenges. One such challenge no longer exists.

 First of all, means testing and bankruptcy require a quick review.
 Back in 2005 Congress decided to make Chapter 7 Bankruptcy just a tad harder for ordinary people in financial distress.
 Means testing meant that people who made too much money would not qualify for Chapter 7 bankruptcy.
 Instead, means testing forced those with higher income into filing a Chapter 13.
 So, Chapter 13 required paying a percentage of debt through a payment plan.
 That was the idea anyhow.

-Relying on medium family income, or “MFI” numbers generated by the Census Bureau, people whose monthly income exceeded the Census bureau MFI then had to run their income numbers through a more complex “means test” set of numbers to see if they qualifier for Chapter 7.
+So the means test takes certain income and compares it to medium family income, or “MFI”.
+The U.S. Census Bureau generates MFI numbers.
+People whose income exceeded the MFI faced a second step.
+Their income went through a more complex “means test” set of numbers to see if they qualified under Chapter 7.

 Why Bankruptcy Law Changed to Help Veterans